matthewfeickert-talks/talk-uc-berkeley-vision-talk-2024/talk.md

 * Explain what it means to be part of the ATLAS collaboration
 * Explain how publication works
 * Explain how publication can take multiple years

+A very brief, very high level overview of experimental high energy particle physics at the Large Hadron Collider.
+The LHC is a 27 km circumference particle accelerator and collider system that is about 100 m underground in the Swiss/French countryside outside of Geneva, Switzerland, where we accelerate beams of billions of protons to nearly the speed of light to reach the highest energy densities on Earth before colliding them to probe the interactions between the fundamental forces of Nature and matter.

+I'm a member of the ATLAS experimental collaboration, where I'm one of approximately 3,000 collaboration members.
+The ATLAS experiment seen on the right hand side is one of four primary particle physics detectors at the LHC, and we use it and its expertly calibrated detector subsystems to track and record the energy and momentum of what comes out of these proton-proton collisions.
+We can then perform analysis on our data to see if our existing Standard Model of particle physics describes the data well, or if models of new physics that extend Beyond the Standard Model are better fits.

+As large experimental collaborations, which function more similarly to governments, physics analyses move slower than some other fields of the physical sciences.
+Analyses will wait until the entire data taking period is finished (usually 2-3 years) to perform the final analysis and this means that the time between publications for analysis can sometime take multiple years.
  -->

 ---